On the Quenched Functional Central Limit Theorem for Stationary Random Fields under Projective Criteria: Abstract

 \section{Abstract}

-In this work we study and establish some quenched functional central limit theorems (CLT) for stationary random fields under a projective criteria.
-These results are functional generalizations of the theorems obtained by Zhang et al. \cite{ZRP} who themselves extended the quenched functional CLT for ortho-martingales established by Peligrad and Voln\'{y} \cite{PV} to random fields satisfying a Hannan type projective condition.
-In the work of Zhang et al. \cite{ZRP}, the authors have already proven a quenched functional CLT however the assumptions were not optimal (as they require the existence of a $2+\delta$-moment).
+In this work, we study and establish some quenched functional Central Limit Theorems (CLTs) for stationary random fields under a projective criteria.
+These results are functional generalizations of the theorems obtained by \cite{MR4166203} and of the quenched functional CLTs for ortho-martingales established by \cite{MR4125956} to random fields satisfying a Hannan type projective condition.
+In the work of \cite{MR4166203}, the authors have already proven a quenched functional CLT, however the assumptions were not optimal as they required the existence of a $2+\delta$-moment.
 In this article, we establish the results under weaker assumptions, namely we only require an Orlicz space condition to hold.
-A Rosenthal type inequality for this Orlicz space is also derived and used to obtain a sufficient condition analogous to that of Theorem 4.4 in the work of Zhang et al. \cite{ZRP}.
+The methods used to obtain these generalizations are somewhat similar to the ones used by \cite{MR4166203} but we improve on them in order to obtain results within the functional framework.
+Moreover, a Rosenthal type inequality for said Orlicz space is also derived and used to obtain a sufficient condition analogous to that of Theorem 4.4 in the work of \cite{MR4166203}.
+Finally, we apply our new results to derive some quenched functional CLTs under weak assumptions for a variety of stochastic processes.